vtex/vtex-courses/courses/store-block/08_react-apollo/en.md

     > Note that the query will need the _slug_ of the product we are looking for.
 To do so, **retrieve this information of the VTEX Product context**.

 2. To use this query, it is necessary **to add the `vtex.search-graphql` app as a dependency on your app**.
-We will also need to use the `useProduct` hook, exported by the `vtex.product-context` app, to retrieve the product slug that is loaded on the page.
+We will also need to use the `useProduct` hook, exported by the `vtex.product-context` the app, to retrieve the product slug that is loaded on the page.
 To do this, in your app's `manifest.json`, add in dependencies:

     ```
     "vtex.search-graphql": "0.x",